 Most believe that it will be several years until the AEC will be fully functional.
 Diplomats of ASEAN countries even admit it will take awhile for the region to achieve its goal of becoming a single market.

-The first obstacle is Southeast Asia’s sheer diversity.
+Perhaps the most important obstacle is Southeast Asia’s sheer diversity.
 There are differences in each of the countries’ economies, politics, and languages.

 The political systems also range from democracy to an absolute Islamic Monarchy.
 Brunei, for example, has a plan to implement Sharia Law.